jpa-rocha/wavewall/README.md

 # WAVEWALL

 WAVEWALL is a in-browser synthesiser, built using the tone.js library.
-It can be controlled using the keyboard and it has different parameters that allow to shape the sound:
+It can be controlled using the keyboard and it has different parameters that allow to shape the sound.
+You can try it at https://wavewall.herokuapp.com/

 # Oscillator